Undergraduate Pre-Communication Students FAQs

 It seems unfair that if one of my pre-major grades is not-so-great (C or C+) then I’m stuck with it, but someone who gets a worse grade (C- or below) gets another chance to take the class.
 How do I make sure that I’m not stuck with a low grade?

-The retake policy (C- or below) is the University’s, and the Department of Communication has no control over that.
+The UC Santa Barbara University Retake Policy (which allows students who have earned a grade of C- or below to repeat that course) is the University’s, and the Department of Communication cannot bypass that policy.
 We also cannot just arbitrarily change grades because of it.
 We’re sorry, but there is just no way to aim for a good grade in a class (such as the A or B you need in order to get to 3.0) while at the same time trying to ensure the opportunity to retake if your grade doesn't end up high enough.
 You can only try your best, and take what comes.
 The only way to guarantee a grade low enough to retake is to purposely fail a class, and that brings with it a whole set of other terrible consequences, so that is a bad strategy too (be sure to consult with the Advising Office and your professor before even considering doing that!).
 It might help you to know that the majority of students who do retake our courses do NOT actually end up doing that much better on the retake anyway, so at the end of the day they have spent another whole quarter for the same end result regarding the comm major.

 Note that if you choose to repeat a pre-major course, whether by purposely failing the first time or otherwise, your pre-major GPA after re-taking must be at least 3.0 in order to be admitted to the full major.
 Students with repeated courses do not have the option to "appeal" to get into the major (see Question #15 below), because repeating a course is already a "second chance" opportunity that other students do not get.